 For the first few months after getting them, I thought that “sour cloth syndrome” was a thing of the past – my Norwex cloths never smelled bad – I was a happy cleaner!
 Within about 4 months, however, my beloved Norwex cloths began to smell sour, just like my cotton cloths – GROSS.

-I tried boiling them – still smelled; soaking them in vinegar – still smelled; washing them in really hot water…. all as recommended, but but the cloths were still stinky.
-Then I remembered a bit of advice another Norwex consultant had given me about deep cleaning the cloths when they’ve been used for REALLY dirty or greasy jobs – give them a deep clean using the Norwex Laundry Detergent.
+Then I remembered a bit of advice another Norwex consultant had given me about deep cleaning the Norwex cloths when they’ve been used for REALLY dirty or greasy jobs – give them a deep clean using the Norwex Laundry Detergent.

-So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then hung them to dry.
+So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then tossed them in a hot dryer.
 The smell?
 GONE!

-I was a little horrified at the color of the water in the sink after the cloths had soaked – brown; even after boiling them and laundering them before hand… these were supposedly clean cloths.
+I was a little horrified at the intense brown color of the water in the sink after the cloths had soaked.
 I guess it’s an example of how amazing these little cloths are at picking up and holding dirt.

 So if you have Norwex cloths that smell awful, don’t despair!
 Here’s how to get them smelling like new again:

 ****UPDATE Oct 2018: Norwex has a new Microfiber Cleaner that is EVEN MORE effective than the method outlined below.
 Check out the new blog post to find out more: “Why You’ll Love the New Microfiber Cleaner & Laundry Booster”

 1. Fill sink or bucket with freshly hot water